lghenk/MultiplayerJS/README.md

 ![Dependencies](https://david-dm.org/lghenk/MultiplayerJS/status.svg)
 ![Dev Dependencies](https://david-dm.org/lghenk/MultiplayerJS/dev-status.svg)

-A peer-to-peer replay multiplayer service written in NodeJS
+A peer-to-peer replay multiplayer service written in NodeJS.
+This system wil be made to work well with [this matchmaking system](https://github.com/lghenk/MatchmakingJS) but using the correct format any custom system can be integrated with this multiplayer service.

 This project also doubles as a school assignment (that I created my self).